Bhaskar-git-oss/KitBot/README.md

 ## Thanks

+- NoSleepSmoke (Shrek) — original idea and motivation to get it working
-- THC (The Helpful Clan) — main clan on 6b6t
+- THC (The Helpful Clan)
 - Celery (very healthy vegetable, 10/10)
 - Banana (also good)

-## Special Thanks to :-
-*NoSleepSmoke(Shrek)* - thanks to him I got the idea to make this bot and motivation to fix the bot when it wasn't able to join.